Save Time, Money with Walk-In Lab Testing

-Solution: Go to the walk-in lab to check hemoglobin A1C for $20, which monitors the average amount of sugar in your blood over the past two to three months.
+Solution: Go to the walk-in lab to check hemoglobin A1C for $20.
+That test monitors the average amount of sugar in your blood over the past two to three months.
 Use it as a gauge to stay on track between visits.
-Share the number with your provider if you think your care plan needs tweaking
+Share your numbers with your provider if you think your care-plan needs tweaking.

-You travel for a living and your insurance coverage isn’t the best with higher co-pays and deductible.
-Your doctor indicated you may have a thyroid problem but you can’t cover the cost of frequent clinic visits and lab tests.
+You travel for a living and your insurance coverage isn’t the best, due to its higher co-pays and deductible.
+Your doctor indicated you may have a thyroid problem, but you can’t cover the costs of frequent clinic visits and lab tests.

-Solution: Head to the walk-in clinic for fast results at just $30.
-Share the results with your provider to discuss the best course of action.
+Solution: Head to the walk-in clinic for fast results that cost just $30.
+Share the results with your doctor and discuss the best course of action.

-You’re training for your first marathon and are worried you’re not functioning at maximum performance.
+You’re training for your first marathon and worried that you’re not functioning at maximum performance.
 Is your heart strong?
 Are your electrolytes at an optimum level?

-Solution: At the walk-in lab you can get a comprehensive metabolic panel for $15 to test your electrolyte balance and status of several organ systems.
-Use it to change your diet and training plan if necessary and see a provider if any abnormalities are indicated.
+Solution: Get a comprehensive metabolic panel at the walk-in lab for $15 to test your electrolyte balance and status of several organ systems.
+Use it to change your diet and training plan if necessary, and see a provider if any abnormalities are indicated.

 If you think you might fit into one of these categories, learn more about how walk-in labs work and what kind of tests you can get.
 Some labs might require fasting for the most accurate results.